 A sugar load late on any afternoon can affect sleep.
 Added to the excitement of Christmas your children may well finder it harder to get to sleep.
 Make sure relatives and friends who you may be seeing in the evening also know not to offer treats late on too.

 Keep all the normal tech curfews.
 Ideally all technology should be switched off at least an hour before bedtime and preferably two hours.
-Play family games instead such as board games or card games.

 7) Do a bedtime countdown

 Give your children plenty of notice with 30, 20 and 10-minute warnings to the agreed bedtime.

 8) Keep the routine going

 Our brains like habits.
 Therefore stick with their usual bedtime routine, i.e. warm bath, brush teeth and story.
 Also, if you are away, try to make the bedtime routine as familiar as possible – and bring toys, books, and even bedding and their favourite pillow to make your child feel secure and ‘at home’.
 This also avoids something called the first night affect where we tend to stay more alert in a strange bed.